rubyworks/bang/README.md

 An RSpec adapter is in the works.

-Cucumber does not require an adapter as it does not differntiate errors from assertions.
+Cucumber does not require an adapter as it does not differentiate errors from assertions.

-Note, these adapters simply require the `brass/adapters/minitest` and `brass/adapters/testunit` respecitvely along with `bang`.
+Note, these adapters simply require the `brass/adapters/minitest` and `brass/adapters/testunit` respectively along with `bang`.
 So that's another way to do it too.